Skip to main content

 1 mentions Positive Neutral Negative

-The game lacks elements that encourage discovery or provide meaningful rewards, resulting in minimal support for replayability and creative engagement.
+The game lacks elements of discovery and meaningful rewards, resulting in minimal support for replayability or creative engagement.

 • “There’s no sense of discovery or reward, and no systems in place to support replayability or creativity.”